robertvokac/time-calc/modules/time-calc-app/src/main/resources/help/Readme.md

 ## Key shortcuts

 * UP - Show widgets again, if they were hidden
-* DOWN - Hide all widgets and buttons
+* DOWN or PERIOD - Hide all widgets and buttons
 * H - Show all hide everything
 * G - switch between coloured and no-coloured visibility mode
 * C - switch between strongly coloured and weakly coloured visibility mode